amarconn/tabora/README.md

 If one of those services changes its API or temporarily becomes unavailable, the related widget may stop working until the page is updated.
 Such is life on the modern web, where "public endpoint" often means "working until it suddenly does not."

+Recent weather and city data may be cached locally in the browser using `localStorage`.

+The custom image is stored locally in the browser.
+It is not sent to this repository and it does not affect the original project.

 ## License